-Section 4.2, Article IV of PNB Amended By-Laws states that "the annual meeting of the stockholders shall be held at the principal office of the Bank or any other place within Metro Manila as may be determined by the majority of the Board of Directors, on the last Tuesday of May of each year unless such day is a legal holiday in which case the business day next following shall be the meeting day for the particular year."
+Section 4.2, Article IV of PNB Amended By-Laws states that "the annual meeting of the stockholders shall be held at the principal office of the Bank or any other place within Metro Manila as may be determined by the majority of the Board of Directors, on the last Tuesday of April of each year unless such day is a legal holiday in which case the business day next following shall be the meeting day for the particular year."

-4. State, if any, questions and answers during the Annual/Special Stockholders' Meeting.
+4. State, if any, questions and answers during the Annual/Special Stockholders' Meeting. (updated as of September 30, 2017)

-The following were the questions and comments raised during the Annual Stockholders' Meeting held on May 31, 2016:
+The following were the questions and comments raised during the Annual Stockholders' Meeting held on April 25, 2017: